joaoDossena/MIEIC-IART/README.md

 -  Undo moves support.
 -  No time limit.

-### 2. related work with references to works found in a bibliographic search (articles, web pages and/or source code)
+### 2. Related work with references to works found in a bibliographic search (articles, web pages and/or source code)
 -  [The original game](https://play.google.com/store/apps/details?id=net.bohush.match.tiles.color.puzzle&hl=pt_PT&gl=US)
 -  []()

-### 3. formulation of the problem as a search problem
+### 3. Formulation of the problem as a search problem
 #### 3.1.
 State Representation:

 #### 3.2.
 Initial State: